 Please note: Available in all currencies and printed in the country of the purchaser’s address.
 Just follow the prompts for PayPal or credit card payment.

 My passion to help teens with eating disorders began when I worked as a pastoral care worker in a local hospital.
 I visited many teenagers that had caused horrific pain to themselves, as well as to those who loved and cared for them.
 However, this is not a story of someone with a full-blown eating disorder.
-Jenna’s Secret is the story of a girl who, at the brink of going too far, learns from her mistakes and from witnessing the devastating effects to those who crossed the line.
+Jenna’s Secret is the story of a who, at the brink of going too far, learns from her mistakes and from witnessing the devastating effects to those who crossed the line.

 Jenna wanted to change and because of that she accepted the help of others.
 Her determination to turn her life around is helped by a network of medical staff, social workers, her family and church family.
 Unfortunately, this is seldom the case, but through God’s grace, it can happen.
 This story is meant as an early warning cry to teens and parents.